AaronGullickson/piat_relig_exogamy/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Religious Exogamy and Marital Happiness

 # Introduction